Looking after our planet

 We do our best to look after our planet too: from an extra layer or two on a chilly day and catching trains to agent-recruiter meetings, to printing on 100% recycled paper, recycling, and cycling to Mission Control.

-Mission Control has developed good relationships with organic farmers in the area surrounding The Bioasis.
+Mission Control has developed good relationships with organic and no-dig farmers in the area surrounding The Bioasis.
 These farms are used to supply mission teams, keeping food local, super fresh and food miles to a minimum.
 Missions are fuelled by wholesome, fresh and delicious food all the way.

 Warning: Despite Mission Control's best logistical planning, food drops don't always go to plan.
 Sometimes teams are required to undertake search and locate missions and/or foraging in order to have sufficient food to continue their mission.